Araucaria: Description

-The genus is familiar to many people as the genus of the distinctive Chilean pine or monkey-puzzle tree (Araucaria araucana).
-The genus is named after the Spanish exonym Araucano ("from Arauco") applied to the Mapuche of south-central Chile and south-west Argentina, whose territory incorporates natural stands of this genus.
-The Mapuche people call it pewen, and consider it sacred.
-Some Mapuche living in the Andes name themselves Pehuenche ("people of the pewen") as they traditionally harvested the seeds extensively for food.
+Taxonomy

-No distinct vernacular name exists for the genus.
-Many are called "pine", although they are only distantly related to true pines, in the genus Pinus.
+The genus is named after the Spanish exonym Araucano ("from Arauco") applied to the Mapuche of south-central Chile and south-west Argentina, whose territory incorporates natural stands of a species in this genus identified as A. araucana; the Mapuche people call it pewen, and consider it sacred.
+Some Mapuche living in the Andes name themselves Pewenche ("people of the pewen") as they traditionally harvested the seeds extensively for food.